0xdaani/Sentimental_Analysis_YT_Comment/README.md

 # Overview

-This program allows you to retrieve comments from a chosen YouTube video.
+This program allows you to retrieve comments from a chosen YouTube video using a Python script.
 It then performs sentiment analysis using a pre-trained model from the Transformers library.
 The data in JSON format is then sent to a MongoDB database on Elasticsearch.

 I have included some dashboard examples created with Kibana.